tildeee/oo-ride-share/README.md

 1. Create a test to check the instantiation of one of your object types (**RED**)
 1. Create the class for the object tested in the step above (**GREEN**)
 1. Use git add, commit and push commands to push you initial code to GitHub

+### Optional
+- Enhance the trip functionality to include support for starting and ending address